coveo/ui-kit/packages/coveo.analytics/README.md

 This JavaScript client project provides a code snippet that a website administrator can easily add to website pages to push page view events to Coveo analytics whenever end-users access the pages.
 The Coveo code snippet is similar to the Google Analytics one, allowing you to track user sessions.

+When your websites have many visitors, the pageview events volume can be very large.
+Consequently, the pushed pageview events are stored in a Coveo usage analytics table which content currently cannot be viewed in usage analytics reports and the visit browser to prevent performance degradation.

+Initially, the pageview events data will be used exclusively from Coveo Reveal, a machine learning service (see Coveo Reveal), by an upcoming feature that will recommend relevant items based on similar user behavior.
+It is recommended that you start pushing your events as soon as possible so that you will have data to use when the new feature becomes available.

 ```html
 <script>
 (function(c,o,v,e,O,u,a){